Leaping Into Memories: Space-Time Deep Feature Synthesis: Additional Qualitative results

 \section{Additional Qualitative results}

-We demonstrated and overviewed qualitative results of inverted spatiotemporal models with LEAPS in \Cref{sec:results::comparisons}.
-Supplementary to \Cref{fig:comparisons}, we provide additional results in order to visualize the features synthesized from different encoders when using the same action labels and stimuli.
+We demonstrated and overviewed qualitative results of inverted spatiotemporal models with LEAPS in Section~4.2.
+Supplementary to Figure~4, we provide additional results in order to visualize the features synthesized from different encoders when using the same action labels and stimuli.
 As shown in \Cref{fig:juggling_1,fig:crawling,fig:dribbling,fig:trumpet} LEAPS can synthesize coherent visual features and effectively invert learned representations, independently of the spatiotemporal architecture used.
-Similar to the synthesized videos in \Cref{fig:comparisons}, for actions that are best described by the objects used e.g. \emph{juggling balls}, \emph{dribbling basketball}, and \emph{playing trumpet}, all models optimize the input video to represent both class-relevant objects as well as actor-object interaction.
+Similar to the synthesized videos in Figure~4, for actions that are best described by the objects used e.g. \emph{juggling balls}, \emph{dribbling basketball}, and \emph{playing trumpet}, all models optimize the input video to represent both class-relevant objects as well as actor-object interaction.
 Importantly, the synthesized videos show that video models learn motions with respect to both objects as well as actors.
 For the synthesized videos of \emph{juggling balls} in \Cref{fig:juggling_1}, the balls are primarily shown to be thrown upwards.
 In contrast, for the \emph{dribbling basketball} videos in \Cref{fig:dribbling}, basketballs are bouncing on the side of the actor.
-In addition, evidence of LEAPS's ability to synthesize class-relevant features can be seen in \Cref{fig:trumpet} where at the \emph{playing trumpet} stimulus used, the better half of the trumpet is occluded.
-For actions that do not include objects; e.g. \emph{baby crawling} in \Cref{fig:crawling}, the synthesized videos primarily focus on the actor.
+In addition, evidence of LEAPS's ability to synthesize class-relevant features can be seen in \Cref{fig:trumpet} where for the \emph{playing trumpet} stimulus used, the better half of the trumpet is occluded.
+In actions that do not include or cannot be associated with specific objects; e.g. \emph{baby crawling} in \Cref{fig:crawling}, the synthesized videos primarily focus on the actor.
+This demonstrates that learned class-specific concepts of video models can be based on either objects, the actor's appearance and motions, or both, depending on the action performed.